 - Third House: Relates to communication, siblings, neighbors, short trips, and local environments.
 It can also signify messages, contracts, and letters in a horary question.

 - Fourth House: Represents the home, family, and domestic matters.
 It also signifies land, property, and one’s roots or ancestry.
 In horary, it can also indicate the outcome of the matter, depending on the question.
-Also, it represents the ground, home, and hidden places, including storage areas or basements.
+Also, it represents the ground (and the underground), home, and hidden places, including storage areas or basements.
 It’s often useful when the item is lost inside your home.

 - Fifth House: Deals with children, creativity, romance, pleasure, and leisure activities.
 It also governs hobbies, entertainment, and speculative ventures like gambling.